 She has made several CD recordings as well as Radio productions both as violinist and violist (Dinemec, EMS, Naxos BR, SWR, audite etc).
 She created the “Reuter-Trio” with her sisters Anna and Agnes, and they perform in Germany and other European music centres such as Spain, Italy and Russia.
 Since 2008 she is a member of the virtuoso string Ensemble “Tharice Virtuosi” in Switzerland together with her friends, all former students of Yehudi Menuhin and Alberto Lysy.

 She is also a founding member of string trio “Lirico” with who she performs throughout Germany and Europe.
-In 2020 she became member of the ‘Trio Mystère’ together with Franziska Pietsch (violin) and Maki Hayashida (piano).
-From 2006-2013 she has played as Principal Viola at the Duisburg Philharmonic Orchestra (Deutsche Oper am Rhein) and is invited regularly as principal viola at the Grán Teatre del Liceu (Barcelona), the Konzerthausorchester Berlin and the Gewandhausorchester Leipzig among others.
-Since 2018 she is a member of the Staatskapelle Berlin.
+In 2020 she became member of ‘Trio Mystère’ together with Franziska Pietsch (violin) and Maki Hayashida (piano).
+From 2006-2013 she has played as Principal Viola at the Duisburg Philharmonic Orchestra (Deutsche Oper am Rhein) and was invited regularly as principal viola at the Grán Teatre del Liceu (Barcelona), Staatskapelle Dresden and the Gewandhausorchester Leipzig among others.

 She plays a viola by Wilhelm Brückner (Erfurt, 1976).